libp2p/specs/RFC/0003-address-records.md

   // The `issuedAt` timestamp stores the creation time of this record in
   // seconds from the unix epoch, according to the issuer's clock.
 There
   // are no guarantees about clock sync or correctness.
 SHOULD NOT be used
-  // to order AddressState records; use `seqno` instead. uint64 issuedAt = 3;
+  // to order AddressState records; use `version` instead. uint64 issuedAt = 3;

   // All current listen addresses and their metadata.